The voyaging canoe Hōkūleʻa under sail off the coast of Hawaiʻi.

 ʻAulani Wilhelm

-ʻAulani Wilhelm co-founded Big Ocean in 2010 and is a founding member of Big Ocean's Board of Advisors with expertise in ocean policy, governance, and Indigenous stewardship. ʻAulani has played a pivotal role in shaping the field of large-scale ocean management, while leading the establishment of the Papahānaumokuākea Marine National Monument and World Heritage Site in Hawaiʻi.
-She is currently the Executive Director of Nia Tero, whose mission is to support Indigenous Peoples' guardianship of their ancestral lands and waters.
+ʻAulani Wilhelm co-founded Big Ocean in 2010 and is a founding member of Big Ocean's Board of Advisors with expertise in ocean policy, governance, LSMPA management, and Indigenous guardianship. ʻAulani has played a pivotal role in shaping the field of large-scale ocean management, while leading the establishment of the Papahānaumokuākea Marine National Monument and World Heritage Site in Hawaiʻi.
+She is currently the CEO of Nia Tero, whose mission is to support Indigenous Peoples' guardianship of ancestral lands and waters.
 Prior to joining Nia Tero, she served as the Assistant Director for Ocean Conservation, Climate and Equity at the U.S. White House Office of Science and Technology Policy, and Senior Vice President for Oceans at Conservation International where she co-founded the Blue Nature Alliance and the Coral Reefs of the High Seas Coalition.

-Areas of expertise: ocean policy and governance, Indigenous stewardship, traditional knowledge
+Areas of expertise: ocean policy and governance, Indigenous guardianship, traditional knowledge

 Alan Friedlander PhD